arno-di-loreto/apihandyman.io/_posts/2021-04-28-reading-thoughtworks-technology-radar-24.md

 author: Arnaud Lauret
 layout: post
 category: post
-permalink: /reading-thoughtworks-technology-radar-24-from-an-api-perspective-and-nearly-falling-off-my-chair/
+permalink: /reading-thoughtworks-technology-radar-24/
-title: Reading Thoughtworks Technology Radar 24 from an API perspective (and nearly falling off my chair)
+title: Adopt and not assess OpenAPI linters and other thoughts reading Thoughtworks Technology Radar 24
 tags:
-    - Thoughtworks Technolohy Radar
+    - Thoughtworks Technology Radar
 ---

-Thoughtworks Technology Radar 24, an opinionated guide to technology frontiers, came out last 15th of April, 2021 and I thought it could be interesting to read it from an API perspective, hence this post sharing my thoughts on it.
+Thoughtworks Technology Radar 24, an "opinionated guide to technology frontiers", came out last 15th of April, 2021 and I thought it could be interesting to read it from an API perspective, hence this post sharing my thoughts on it.
-As always it is really interesting and full of valuable insights, though I nearly fell off my chair while reading the Tools section (if it's not a click bait, I don't know what it is).
+As always it is really interesting and full of valuable insights, though I nearly fell off my chair while reading the Tools section which talks about OpenAPI linters (if it's not a click bait, I don't know what it is).
 <!--more-->

 # What is Thoughtworks Technology Radar